 - EDUC 6242 Administrative Issues in Education (3 credits)

 - EDUC 6244 School, Family, and Community Engagement (3 credits)

 - EDUC 6246 School Finance and Resource Management for School Leaders (3 credits)

 While most students intern at their employing school/district, individual placements are not guaranteed.

-- Charles County Cohort: Convenient and flexible classes will be offered in a hybrid model for the Master's and Post-Master’s Certificate in Charles County, with some classes held online asynchronously and some held on-site at Thomas Stone High School in Waldorf.
+Charles County Cohort: Convenient and flexible classes will be offered in a hybrid model for the Master's and Post-Master’s Certificate in Charles County starting in January, with some classes held online asynchronously and some held on-site at Thomas Stone High School in Waldorf.

 DC Public School Cohort: Convenient and flexible classes will be offered in a hybrid model for the Master's and Education Specialist degrees in Fall 2023.

 Loudoun County Cohort: Convenient and flexible classes will be offered in a hybrid model for the Post-Master’s Certificate, Master's and Education Specialist degrees in Loudoun County in Fall 2023, with some classes held online asynchronously and some held on-site at an LCPS Building.

 GW offers a Post-master’s Certificate in Educational Leadership and Administration and an Educational Specialist in Educational Leadership and Administration (off-campus or online).